juju-solutions/tupperware/index.md

 ### Installing Juju

-You've probably already installed Juju eiher in the main track, or came with prior knowledge.
+You've probably already installed Juju either in the main track, or came with prior knowledge.
 If not, there are instructions for:

 - [Ubuntu](https://jujucharms.com/docs/stable/getting-started-general#1.-install-juju)